Dutch Phrases

 Dutch Grammar

-While Dutch spelling is generally straightforward, sentence structure can be less intuitive and requires close examination.
+While Dutch spelling is generally straightforward, sentence structure can be less intuitive and requires some practice.
 Conjugating regular verbs in Dutch phrases is simple, providing a foundation for understanding the usage of any verb.
-However, irregular verbs pose a greater challenge, often requiring memorization.
-Dutch adjectives and nouns are categorized as either neuter or common gender.
-In most Dutch phrases, you'll encounter definite articles like "de" and "het," as well as the indefinite article "een."
+However, irregular verbs pose a greater challenge, usually requiring rote memorization (it's not too bad, we promise!).
+Dutch adjectives and nouns have either a neuter or common gender, which you'll also need to memorize.
+In most Dutch phrases, you'll encounter definite articles like de and het, as well as the indefinite article een.

 Recommended by learners like you